Christianity and Anthropogenic Climate Change: A Broad Overview of the Catholic Church’s Response and Some Reflections for the Future

 Article Type: Article

-Additional Information: This article belongs to the Special Issue Religion and Planetary Climate Crisis
+Additional Information: This article was published in the Special Issue Religion and Planetary Climate Crisis

 Uncontrolled Keywords: Christianity; anthropogenic climate change; ecotheology; Laudato si’; Laudate Deum; Pope Francis; liberation theology; ecolinguistics; the Catholic Church